Corporate Governance

 The Company lists contact details on its website and on all announcements released via RNS, should shareholders wish to communicate with the Board.

-The resolutions put to a vote at the next and past AGMs can be found in the PLC section of this website.
+The resolutions put to a vote at the next and recent past AGMs can be found in the PLC section of this website.
 The results of votes at AGMs are published via RNS.